evernym/mysql-wallet-storage/devops/README.md

 ## CD pipeline

 CD pipeline is described by [Jenkinsfile.cd](aws-codebuild/Jenkinsfile.cd).
-It uses [Jenkins shared library](Jenkins shared library) API as well.
+It uses [Jenkins shared library](https://github.com/evernym/jenkins-shared/tree/aws-codebuild) API as well.
 For now CD generates artifacts (debian package) only for ubuntu `xenial`.

 CD pipeline stages:
 - clone the GitHub repository
 - resolve the following parameters:
   - current source version from [Cargo.toml](../libaurorawallet/Cargo.toml)
   - last revision number among the debian packages with the same source version in [Evernym debian repo](https://repo.corp.evernym.com/deb/dists/evernym-agency-dev-ubuntu/)
-- evaluate new deb package version basing on source version, last revision number and current build number
+- evaluate new debian package version basing on source version, last revision number and current build number
 - upload current HEAD as zip archive to AWS S3 bucket used by CodeBuild project
 - launch a CodeBuild project using the same `AwsCodeBuildHelper.build` API as CI does.
 The main difference here is that CD pipeline doesn't build an image for AWS ECR repository assuming that it has been done previously by CI pipeline.
 Its sub-stages:
   - (optional) create/update CodeBuild project (TODO shouldn't do that in any case assuming CI did that)